dependable-cps/website/_pages/home.md

 </ul>

-<br>We are grateful for funding from National Science Foundation (NSF), United States Naval Research Laboratory (NRL), and University of Missouri.
+<br> DCPS lab is directed by Prof. [Khaza Anuarul Hoque](www.kahoque.com) and located in the F. Robert & Patricia Naka Hall building at University of Missouri-Columbia.
+We are grateful for funding from National Science Foundation (NSF), United States Naval Research Laboratory (NRL), and University of Missouri.